Waterloo Soldier: Hanoverian nationality

 Because of the foreign coins in his possession, the soldier would certainly have been neither French nor British.
-On the other hand, French currencies circulated among the troops of Hanover at the same time as the currencies of their own country and surrounding states, including Brunswick.: so the coins found next to the corpse seem to indicate that the soldier fought under the flag of the Electorate of Hanover.
+On the other hand, French currencies circulated among the troops of Hanover at the same time as the currencies of their own country and surrounding states, including Brunswick, so the coins found next to the corpse seem to indicate that the soldier fought under the flag of the Electorate of Hanover.

 Hypothetical identity

-The Welsh historian Gareth Glover, a Waterloo specialist, went further and advanced the identity of the deceased soldier by consulting archives: for him, it would be Friedrich Brandt, 23 years old, a soldier of the King's German Legion, a unit composed of Hanoverians (Germans) loyal to the King of the United Kingdom of Great Britain and Ireland also the Elector of Hanover, George III.
+The Welsh historian Gareth Glover, a Waterloo specialist, went further and advanced the identity of the deceased soldier by consulting archives: for him, it would be Friedrich Brandt, 23 years old, a soldier of the King's German Legion, a unit comprising primarily Hanoverians (Germans) loyal to the King of the United Kingdom of Great Britain and Ireland who also was the Elector of Hanover, George III.

 Glover could only find three German soldiers with the initials "F B" (no middle initial being recorded in the records): the first fought on a different part of the battlefield to where the skeleton was found, the second is said to have died from his injuries near Brussels in August 1815, more than a month after the battle, so according to Glover there is only one candidate left: Friedrich Brandt.

 "No-one can be 100% sure that the skeleton is Friedrich Brandt but with the information we have, this candidate is by far the most likely" says the historian.
-"From a purely scientific point of view, identifying this person will never be possible for me", Gareth Glove himself admitted: "it's one scenario out of a hundred".
+"From a purely scientific point of view, identifying this person will never be possible for me", Gareth Glover himself admitted: "it's one scenario out of a hundred".